-During 2019/20 goods and services with a value of £0.149m were supplied by Cleveland Fire Authority to Cleveland Fire Brigade Risk Management Services Community Interest Company (CIC).
-The CIC provided £0.050m of services to the Authority.
+During 2020/21 goods and services with a value of £0.087m were supplied by Cleveland Fire Authority to Cleveland Fire Brigade Risk Management Services Community Interest Company (CIC).
+The CIC provided £0.086m of services to the Authority.
 These transactions have been eliminated from the Consolidated Income and Expenditure Statement in the Group Accounts.
 In addition, intra-company debtors and creditors have been adjusted for in the Balance sheet.

 The Authority has leased out a specialist industrial fire appliance to Cleveland Fire Brigade Risk Management Services Community Interest Company on a finance lease with a term of 8 years.
 The lease commenced on 1 July 2013.
-The transactions relating to this purchase have been eliminated from the Group Accounts with a value of £0.053m.
+During the year, the lease was extended by a further 3 years to 2023/24.
+The transactions relating to this have been eliminated from Group Accounts.

 The Fire Authority has provided a working capital loan to the CIC.
 Interest is charged at a commercial level and loan repayments are linked to the length of contracts secured by the CIC.
-This loan has also been eliminated from the statements with a value of £0.200m.
+This loan has also been eliminated from the statements with a value of £0.150m.